Police: Dispatcher beaten on duty suffers brain bleed

 CLARKSDALE, Miss. — Mississippi police say a man entered the Clarksdale Police Department and attacked an on-duty dispatcher, leaving her with a bleeding brain and broken arm.

 Police say Clark then began beating King, who managed to dispatch officers for help.
 Police say Clark continued to beat King until officers arrived and pulled him off of her.
-King also suffered several fractures to the face and will have her first facial surgery Tuesday.
+King also suffered several fractures to the face and is having her first facial surgery Tuesday.

 It’s unclear if Clark has a lawyer.